-Background to accreditation of medical radiation practice programs under the National Law
+2. Background to accreditation of medical radiation practice programs under the National Law

-Prior to 1 July 2012, the Australian Institute of Radiography and the Australian and New Zealand Society of Nuclear Medicine performed the accreditation of programs of study leading to qualifications in medical radiation practice.
+Before 1 July 2012, the Australian Institute of Radiography and the Australian and New Zealand Society of Nuclear Medicine performed the accreditation of programs of study leading to qualifications in medical radiation practice.

 Since 1 July 2012, the accreditation functions for medical radiation practice have been exercised under the National Law.
-This section provides an overview of the key aspects of the legislation and governance structures relevant to accreditation of medical radiation practice programs under the National Law.

-1. Overview of changes to statutory basis for accreditation of medical radiation practice programs
+3. Overview of changes to statutory basis for accreditation of medical radiation practice programs